nsnakhil/To-do-/README.md

 ### Website

 I have recently deployed it on heroku server.
-Here is my [to-do](https://nsn-todo.herokuapp.com/).
+Here is my [To-do](https://nsn-todo.herokuapp.com/) app.
 Feel free to use it anytime!